Spring has officially arrived and there's a cracking weekend of racing to greet it in your Winning Post.

 Our form coverage kicks off on Friday with full form guides for Bendigo and Wyong Cup/Mona Lisa day at Wyong, plus fields, colours and tips for Lismore and Ipswich.

 The metro racing this Saturday is at Moonee Valley in Melbourne, Randwick in Sydney, Morphettville in Adelaide, Doomben in Brisbane and Ascot in Perth.

 Winning Post carries full-colour liftout guides for all those meetings plus Devonport (Vic/SA/Tas edition), Hawkesbury (NSW editon) and Sunshine Coast (Queensland edition), as well as fields, tips, ratings and/or colours for other TAB Saturday cards.

 On Sunday we've got liftout formguides for four more TAB meetings including Moree Cup day and Sheep Hills Cup day at Warracknabeal plus fields, ratings, tips and colours for a stack more Sunday and Monday programs.

 Don't forget Winning Post now carries trackwork reports for all four Melbourne training tracks, all three in Sydney, Morphettville in Adelaide and a general Brisbane report.

 Away from the form, we've got news columns from Queensland, NSW, six Victorian districts, SA and Tasmania.

-Our readers have their say on page 4, while Richard Callander has the inside mail from Sydney and Shane Templeton reminisces on page 5.
-Further back in the book Paul Richards presents his unique take on the sport and Tony Kneebone delivers his lively Snippets column.
+Our readers have their say on page 4, while further back in the book Richard Callander has the inside mail from Sydney, Shane Templeton reminisces, Paul Richards presents his unique take on the sport and Tony Kneebone delivers his lively Snippets column.